CartoDB/academy/courses/04-sql-postgis/lesson-2.md

 ### Show Buffers

-As the name suggests, `ST_Buffer` takes a geometry as an argument and returns that geometry but with a buffer around it.
+As the name suggests, `ST_Buffer` takes a geometry as an argument and returns that [geometry but with a buffer around it](http://en.wikipedia.org/wiki/Buffer_%28GIS%29).
 It always returns a polygon.
 In its simplest usage, you can create a polygon centered on a point.
 The same applies to lines and polygons, but you always get out a polygon.

 Like other PostGIS functions, it preserves the projection units.
 That is, if you put in a point in WGS 84, you'll get out a polygon in WGS 84.
+For more about WGS 84, check out the last lesson's section on [measurement units]({{site.baseurl}}/courses/04-sql-postgis/lesson-1.html#measurement-units).

 The two examples below show how a point or line geometry can be transformed to a polygon geometry using `ST_Buffer`.